top of page

 Ecological & Stewardship Learning

-Participants develop deep ecological understanding, knowledge of native species, awareness of environmental threats, and a sense of personal agency to protect local habitats.
+Participants develop: 🌍 Deep ecological understanding. 🦋 Knowledge of native species. ⚠️ Awareness of environmental threats. 💪 A sense of personal agency to protect local habitats.
 As one participant reflected: "The more you experience, the more you appreciate, the more you protect."

 Cognitive & Embodied Learning